chaserCN/UTF8CSV/README.md

 So we can inline UTF8 decoding into the parser instead of using String class.
 The same 1.3MB file UTF8CSV parses 3 seconds on the iPad2.

-If you need to convert parsed strings into a structure, you may use CSVDecoder.
+If you need to convert parsed strings into a structure, you may use CSVDecodable protocol.

 ## Examples